mark-watson/haskell_book/manuscript/tutorial-impure.md

 - Reading web pages in the chapter "Web Scraping"
 - Querying remote RDF endpoints in the chapter "Linked Data and the Semantic Web"

-We start by using a high level library, **network-simple** for both the client and serve examples in the next two sub-sections.
-The client and sever examples are in the directory *haskell_tutorial_cookbook_examples/ClientServer* in the files *Client.hs* and *Server.hs*.
+We start by using a high level library, **network-simple** for both the client and server examples in the next two sub-sections.
+The client and server examples are in the directory *haskell_tutorial_cookbook_examples/ClientServer* in the files *Client.hs* and *Server.hs*.

 ### Server Using network-simple Library